matrix-construct/construct/README.md

 in your git repo to the library path:
 `export LD_LIBRARY_PATH=/path/to/src/deps/boost/lib:$LD_LIBRARY_PATH`

-- To ease these instructions we will refer to your server as `host.tld`.
+- We will refer to your server as `host.tld`.
 For those familiar with matrix: this is your origin and mxid `@user:host.tld` hostpart.
 If your DNS uses `matrix.host.tld` that subdomain is not involved when we refer to `host.tld` unless we explicitly mention to involve it.

 1. Execute